angelopol/TaskTimmer/README.md

 ## Deployment
 For a full Vercel deployment guide (environment variables, MySQL provisioning, Prisma migrate steps, seeding, and PWA considerations) see `DEPLOYMENT.md`.

+### Session Expiration & 401 Handling

+API routes now enforce presence of a valid `userId` via a global `middleware.ts` (matcher `/api/:path*`).
+When a JWT has expired according to the custom logic in `nextAuthOptions` (which removes `userId`), the middleware returns `401 Unauthorized` early.
+On the client, `useApiClient` automatically triggers `signOut()` and redirects to `/login` on any 401 to avoid Prisma validation errors caused by `null userId` conditions.
+If you add new API calls, prefer using the `apiFetch` wrapper for consistent behavior.

 ## Roadmap / Next Steps
 - Activity & segment management UI enhancements.
 - Editable time logs (update/delete).